- Fact Sheet

 Transportation Security Administration (TSA) officers can use CBP One to verify certain travelers’ identities.

-DHS’ PIA states that TSA officers can use the app to identify MPP enrollees and other undocumented individuals allowed to travel for domestic travel purposes.
-Designated TSA supervisors can take photos of individuals to verify whether or not they were in fact enrolled in MPP.
-MPP enrollees may decline to be photographed, and TSA supervisors may use immigrants’ biographic information instead of a photograph to match information housed in DHS databases.
-Likewise, TSA supervisors can use a similar function to verify the identity of undocumented individuals who have been authorized to remain in the country who seek to travel.
-By taking a photo of the undocumented individual TSA supervisors can match travelers’ contemporaneous photo with those in the existing CBP galleries in order to verify travelers’ identities.
+DHS’ PIA states that TSA officers can use the app to identify individuals allowed to travel for domestic travel purposes.
+Designated TSA supervisors can take photos of individuals to verify the identity of individuals who have been authorized to remain in the country who seek to travel.
+By taking a photo of the individual, TSA supervisors can match travelers’ contemporaneous photo with those in the existing CBP galleries in order to verify travelers’ identities.
+If travelers decline to be photographed, TSA supervisors can use immigrants’ biographic information instead of a photograph to match information housed in DHS databases.

 CBP One allows cargo carriers to schedule cargo inspections.